The person at the center of this case

 Start here

-Matthew Thomas Pope, a 33-year-old fisherman, went missing on January 27, 1996, when the fishing vessel Pacesetter sank approximately 60 miles southeast of St. George Island in Alaska.
-Seven crew members were aboard the vessel when it sank, including Pope and six others.
-The Alaska State Troopers continue to investigate the circumstances of the sinking and the fate of all crew members.
+Matthew Thomas Pope, a 33-year-old fisherman, went missing on January 27, 1996, when the fishing vessel Pacesetter sank approximately 60 miles southeast of St. George Island, Alaska, taking seven crew members with it.
+The exact circumstances of the sinking and the fates of all crew members remain unknown.
+Anyone with information about this maritime disaster is urged to contact the Alaska State Troopers.

 Try asking